Skip to content

 );

-// → Each subscriber executes independent race (2x requests)
+// → Each subscriber runs an independent competition (a2competition once)

-// 🔥 Hot - Share execution among subscribers
+// 🔥 Hot - Share competition results among subscribers

 const hotRace$ = race(